 After your baby is born

 - You will need to have follow-up checks on your liver.
 This is because sometimes there may be an underlying liver condition which is not ICP that has caused the itching and abnormal liver readings during your pregnancy.
-Ideally the check-up should include a liver function and bile acid test.
-You don’t need to rush to have this done – 6–12 weeks is fine.
+The check-up should include a liver blood test and bile acid test.
+Although the current RCOG Guideline on ICP recommends that these tests should be done four weeks after birth, our experience, together with the experience of experts in ICP shows that 6–12 weeks is fine.
+This is because although bile acid concentrations will drop rapidly once your baby is born, the liver enzyme alanine aminotransferase can take a little longer to return to normal.
+Alkaline phosphatase (another enzyme in the liver blood test) can also take longer to return to normal if you are breastfeeding.

 - If the results still show elevated ALT/AST or bile acid levels you will need to have the tests repeated.
 If, after six months, your levels are still not improving it may be advisable to be referred to a hepatologist (liver specialist) or, if there not one in your area, a gastroenterologist with a special interest in the liver.
 You may have another liver condition (although this is quite rare) or your liver is just taking a little while to settle down.
 This has been known to happen with women who have had ICP.
 Whatever the underlying reason you will need to see a specialist who will advise you on what to do next.